Health, safety and welfare

 Health and safety

 We all have a responsibility for health and safety at the College.
-Specifically, the Works Manager is responsible to the Domestic Bursar not only for maintaining the buildings but also for electrical safety, the fire and intruder alarm systems and fire-fighting appliances.
+Specifically, the Building Services Manager and Operations Manager are responsible to the Domestic Bursar not only for maintaining the buildings but also for electrical safety, the fire and intruder alarm systems and fire-fighting appliances.
 It is essential that fire and smoke detection systems and fire fighting equipment are not interfered with; any such interference is a criminal offence, will be regarded very seriously and will result in disciplinary action being taken including an automatic fine.
-Any malfunction of fire fighting or security equipment should be reported immediately to the Lodge (emergency number 277999), or to the Works Department at the back of the Bowra Building (tel: 277554).
+Any malfunction of fire fighting or security equipment should be reported immediately to the Lodge (emergency number 01865 277999), or to the Works Department at the back of the Bowra Building (tel: 01865 277554).
+The emergency phones in the communal areas in each staircase will automatically dial the Lodge.

 Explosives and firearms